willbo/ci-workshops/travis-ci/README.md

 4. In your new local `ci-workshops` directory, create a new file called `.travis.yml`
 5. Edit `.travis.yml`.
 Since this is a Python project, use the [Travis documentation](https://docs.travis-ci.com/user/languages/python/) to prepare this file.
 6. Add your files, commit, and push this branch.
+If the build fails, troubleshoot and repeat!